SalenaLuu/portfolio-microservice-example/README.md

 > Note: Don't forget to add **AssertJ** to our services.
 It helps us to write well organized and good tests!
 ***

+## Continues Integration 🍪

+For our CI Pipeline we'll use Semaphore.
+We want to test our application in an automatic way, before pushing it into our master branch in our repository.
+The Benefit here, is that every change will trigger our configured pipeline, where our application will test some things.
+Shortly...
+"We check, if our new added code work's in our application."

+> Note:  To see the more details, checkout the .semaphore folder there is a semaphore.yml file,
+> where we configure our pipeline...

+***

 ### Test-Examples:

 Here are a test cases example for our Repository....